smblott-github/jk-navigator-too/README.md

 ## JK-Navigator-Too

-With JK-Navigator-Too (jkn2), you can use `j` and `k` to select elements on a number of popular web sites;
-for example, search results on Google, or news stories on the BBC, or Reddit posts, etc.
+With JK-Navigator-Too (jkn2), you can use `j` and `k` to select elements on a number of popular web sites: search results on Google, DuckDuckGo, Youtube, news stories and live reporting on the BBC or the Guardian, posts on Reddit, and so on.

 In addition, the `Enter` key activates the link associated with the selected element.
-Searching Google usually becomes something like `j-j-Enter`; browsing
-Reddit: `j-Enter`, `j-Enter`.
+The browsing experience is `j`, `Enter`, or `j`, `j`, `Enter`, or whatever; no mouse required.

 #### Getting Started